 Thank you for the wonderful program and a huge success - 75 people on a cold and rainy Tuesday night!
 The tellers were extraordinary and First Person Live did a great job of partnering with us to market the program.
 Great job bringing storytelling to our community! - Sarah Kleiva, Outreach Librarian

 My Lincolnwood Story is an oral history project exploring the past and present of Lincolnwood by documenting stories of its residents.
 Modeled on Story Corps, the project will record, preserve, and share audio interviews with the Lincolnwood community.
 First Person Live is partnering with the library to help people "find their voice" - and their stories - through workshops in the art of personal narrative storytelling.

-First Person Live worked with Glenbard West High School in Glen Ellyn to introduce to the art of personal narrative storytelling.
-The workshop, conducted over three weeks, cumulated in a live show ini the school's auditorium - one standout even was invited to tell a story at First Person Live!
+First Person Live works annually with Glenbard West High School in Glen Ellyn to introduce to the art of personal narrative storytelling to its students.
+The workshop, conducted over three weeks, cumulates in a live show in the school's auditorium for students, parents, and staff.

 Mount Prospect Public Library is dedicated to promoting education and lifelong learning, and building community for its nearly 60,000 residents.
 To that end, the library sponsored a two-week workshop conducted by First Person Live, to offer its patrons an opportunity to learn about personal narrative storytelling.
 One graduate went on to appear in First Person Live the following month!

 "First Person Live's storytelling workshop was a wonderful opportunity for the community to learn about the elements of developing a personal story, the generation of story ideas, and some great tips for effective storytelling." -Marci Buerger, Adult Program Coordinator